-This course addresses the design and management of curriculum, instruction and classrooms to provide meaningful learning for diverse groups of students.
+Prerequisites: Full acceptance as a Teacher Certification Candidate This course addresses the design and management of curriculum, instruction and classrooms to provide meaningful learning for diverse groups of students.
 The educational implications of the characteristics of students with exceptionalities are explored.
 Research in practices of effective teaching is examined, with specific emphasis on teacher and student behaviors related to aspects of diversity in urban settings.
 Techniques for developing effective communication with parents and community are explored.
-Field-based experiences are required.
+Field-based experiences required.

-EDU 554 Clinical Experiences and Methods for Elementary and Middle School Social Studies
+EDU 554 Methods for Teaching Elementary and Middle School Social Studies 3 credits